mixmastamyk/out/readme.rst

 Out
 ===========

-Simple, fun take on logging for non-huge projects—gets "outta" the way.
+Fun take on logging for non-huge projects—gets "outta" the way.

 (Why's are covered in the background_ section at the bottom.)

-.. ~ TODO:

-.. ~ console crashes on: p3 -m out.demos
-    .. ~ fix, init function?

-    .. ~ console:
-        .. ~ downgrade to each level

-.. ~ Format tokens with ANSI color sequences, for output in a text console.
-.. ~ Color sequences are terminated at newlines, so that paging the output
-.. ~ works correctly.

 Features